gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 💰 Formatted Balance: 0.0000000000000001 MNT

 # Conclusion
 Congratulations!
-You've launched your first custom smart contracts making use of the CCNext Decentralized Oracle!
+You've launched your first custom smart contracts making use of the Creditcoin Decentralized Oracle!

 The next tutorial will add a `Bridge Offchain Worker` which automates two key oracle use steps we've been triggering manually thus far.
 In practice, DApp builders will want to conduct all oracle use via an offchain worker in order to ensure security and reduce hassle for end users.
 Take a look at the `bridge-offchain-worker` tutorial to learn more.